 In today’s world, it’s no longer efficient to “Think globally, act locally.”
 For content marketing to scale to different countries effectively, we need to think and act both globally and locally.

 In general, each company addresses global content marketing differently based on their organizational structures, budget allocations, corporate cultures, products, and services.
-Yet the 4 P’s of Global Content Marketing do not change.
+Yet the 4 P’s of Global Content Marketing does not change.
 Global marketing requires close collaboration between the headquarters and local teams to achieve corporate goals.
 Once we understand what “global” means in this context, the weight on our shoulders doesn’t feel quite so heavy and we can see a clear path to globalize our content marketing efforts.